Access | ||

 If you want to create a study group or discuss an assignment with others in your course, you may be able to set up your own student group.
 Like course groups, student groups have their own private area to work in, which contains announcements, pages, discussions, and files shared only within the group.

-- To invite only certain people, select Membership by Invitation Only from the "Joining" drop-down menu, and invite members to the group by searching their names under “Invite Students”.
+• To invite only certain people, select Membership by Invitation Only from the "Joining" drop-down menu.
+Then invite members to the group by searching for their names under “Invite Students”.

 Tips

-- Another way to access groups is to click "Groups" in the Global Navigation.
-You will see a list of the groups that you are in across all your courses.
+• Another way to access groups is to click "Groups" in the Global Navigation.
+You will see a list of the groups that you are in across all of your courses.

-- Student-created groups need to be enabled by your instructor.
-If the "People" link is not available in the Course Navigation or if you do not see the +Group blue button, your instructor has not enabled this feature yet.
-You can ask to have it turned on.
+• Student-created groups need to be enabled by your instructor.
+If the "People" link is not available in the Course Navigation or if you do not see the "+Group" button, your instructor has not enabled this feature yet.
+You may ask to have it turned on.

 Complete Canvas assessments